Ultimate Guide to Outdoor Security Cameras in your home

 What you need to consider with outdoor security cameras

 Wired or WIFI?

-WIFI cameras are easier to install as they do not need to be located near an Ethernet port and don’t require wiring.
-The easiest model is a battery-powered Wi-Fi camera as they can be placed anywhere they can connect to your router, without having a cable running through your house to a power outlet.
+WI-FI cameras are easier to install as they do not need to be located near an Ethernet port and don’t require wiring.
+The easiest model out there is a battery-powered Wi-Fi camera as they can be placed anywhere they can connect to your router, without having a cable running through your house to a power outlet.
 These cameras usually have rechargeable batteries which can be popped out and charged through a USB, however one downside of this variation is that the battery does tend to drain faster in colder weather.

 Weatherproof or Waterproof?

-Weatherproof means that your camera will be able to withstand exposure to weather without deterioration, so your camera could handle wind, rain and snow without being damaged.
+Weatherproof means that your outdoor camera will be able to withstand exposure to weather without deterioration, so your camera could handle wind, rain and snow without being damaged.
 Whereas waterproof would mean that your camera isn’t going to break if submerged in water; no water will get in to the components to destroy them.
 A consideration will therefore need to be the weather conditions where you live when selecting the best security camera for you.
 If you live in Scotland for example, which gets a lot of snow; it would probably be worth getting a weatherproof camera.
 But if you live on the South Coast of England where snow is a remote possibility, you could probably manage with a waterproof camera.

 How much of your property do you need on camera?